-I have been programming computers for over 30 years and have proven experience working with and leading highly technical and specialized engineering teams in delivering mission-critical, scalable, fault tolerant parallel and distributed systems.
+I have been programming computers for over three decades and have proven experience working with and leading highly technical and specialized engineering teams in delivering mission-critical, scalable, fault tolerant parallel and distributed systems.
 Over the years, I’ve learned that culture is as critical a variable as technology is in building high-performing teams.

 My consulting career spans successful engagements for many Fortune 500 clients.
 Prior to consulting, I spent six years at Microsoft Corporation first as a member of their consulting practice and then as a principal member of the Distributed Systems group, where I shipped Microsoft Windows Server 2000 and designed, developed core replication and topology generation algorithms in the Microsoft Active Directory Service, and represented Microsoft in the Internet Engineering Task Force (IETF) for the Kerberos Network Authentication Protocol and Public Key Infrastructure.

-After Microsoft, I spent nearly 9 years leading and functioned as a senior contributing member of very specialized technical teams through strategic and high-profile engagements for Fortune 500 customers with particular attention to performance and scalability remediation efforts and in the migratoin of workloads from more traditional settings to ‘the cloud’.
+After Microsoft, I spent nearly 9 years leading and as a contributing member of very specialized technical teams through strategic and mission-critical engagements for the Fortune 500 globally with particular attention to performance and scalability remediation efforts and in the migratoin of workloads from more traditional settings to ‘the cloud’.

-I joined ipvive as their Chief Technology Officer and a principle software engineer to design and implement core engineering discipline for our ei-OS technology in collaboration with the core research team. ei-OS combines deep machine learning with behavoior and social sciences with Internet of Things (IoT) sensors to to uniquely understand people (emotional + rationale) and deepen relationships, instantly.
+I joined ipvive as their Chief Technology Officer (CTO) and a principle software engineer to design and implement core engineering discipline for our ei-OS technology in collaboration with the core research team. ei-OS combines deep machine learning with behavoior and social sciences with Internet of Things (IoT) sensors to to uniquely understand people (emotional + rationale) and deepen relationships, instantly.

-I eventually accepted a position with Vix Technology as the Global Head of Engineering and Architecture where my focus was to form and lead a high-performing software engineering and technical architecture teams in the modernization, design, construction, and delivery of Vix Pulse—Vix’s strategic and fourth-generation automated fare collection (AFC) and open payments product.
+Following ipvive, I accepted a position with Vix Technology as the Global Head of Engineering and Architecture where my focus was to form and lead a high-performing software engineering and technical architecture teams in the modernization, design, construction, and delivery of Vix Pulse—Vix’s strategic and fourth-generation automated fare collection (AFC) and open payments product.
 As a contributing member of the core engineering team, Vix Pulse successfully shipped to customers globally in 2018.